kconner/simple-templating/README.md

 I need a little bit of templating sometimes, and I think I shouldn't have to choose and install a tool for that.

-`m4`, `env`, and `envsubst` are probably built in to your system.
+`m4`, `env`, and `envsubst` are probably built into your system.
 Together they make for lightweight templating with includes and variables.

 ## Usage